Introduction

 4. Financial Considerations

 Tuition and Fees: Evaluate the total cost of attendance, including tuition, fees, housing, meals, books, and other expenses.
 Compare financial aid packages and scholarships offered by different colleges.
-This is crucial for all students to manage the financial burden of higher education.
+This is crucial for all students to compare affordability and plan for education-related costs.

 - FAFSA (USA)